-Research on rhythm has mainly focused on understanding temporal parsing of simple auditory sequences.
-To this end, our lab has proposed a quantitative model of how listeners parse cyclical auditory patterns (Yu, Getz, & Kubovy, in press).
-However, less work has focused on understanding more complex rhythm sequences, and this has been the focus of one line of my research.
+In one line of work, I examine the psychological processes associated with perceiving simple and complex auditory patterns.
+For example, my collaborators and I have proposed a quantitative model of how listeners decide on the starting point of simple auditory patterns (Yu, Getz, & Kubovy, 2015).
+My main focus has been on understanding more complex rhythm sequences—an area that has received less empirical attention.
 Specifically, my colleagues and I have looked at rhythm complexity using a variety of tasks including pattern matching, discrimination, and production in adult musicians and non-musicians (Getz, Barton, & Kubovy, 2014).
 In addition to adults, I have expanded this line of research to investigate five-year-old children's (in collaboration with Rachel Keen) and songbirds' (in collaboration with Dan Meliza) understanding of complex rhythms.

-Yu, M., Getz, L., & Kubovy, M. (in press).
+Yu, M., Getz, L., & Kubovy, M. (2015).
 Temporal parsing of cyclical auditory rhythm patterns: Quantitative laws.
 Attention, Perception, & Psychophysics.

 Getz, L., Salona, P., Yu, M. & Kubovy, M. (2015).
 Competition between rhythmic and language organization in a sentence-rhythm Stroop task.
 Quarterly Journal of Experimental Psychology.